 Air pollution—both ambient (outdoor) and household (indoor)—is the biggest environmental risk to health.

 Ambient air pollution alone kills about three million people each year.

 Evidence from a few countries suggests that traffic noise has the second biggest environmental impact on health after air pollution.

 Objective and Target

-The Green Mobility objective proposes four different quantified targets to be achieved by 2030 and 2050, one for each of the four key dimensions— climate change mitigation, climate change adaptation, air pollution, physical inactivity and noise pollution.
-The set targets are consistent with international agreements (where they exist).
+The Green Mobility objective proposes three sub-goals for each of the three key dimensions— climate change mitigation, air pollution, and noise pollution.

 SDG 3.4 By 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being.